Corvusoft/restq/documentation/DESIGN.md

 ##Design Overview

+Mention exchange, logger, format, etc..
+[Dependency inject](https://en.wikipedia.org/wiki/Dependency_injection) the logger instance to be used, if at all, during parsing.

 ### Document Scope

 This document is intented to communicate core architectural decisions within the system.
 For this reason alone accuracy has suffered.
 It does not concern itself with interface specifics and primarly focuses on architectrual decisions made during the design/development phase, see [Network API](NETWORK-API.md) and [API](API.md) for entity contract details.